johnathan-leys/FinProj/README.md

 I plan to start simple and add each feature as I learn more about the space.
 Feel free to follow along or play with the project if you find it interesting or useful!

+## API
+The project is initially created to use the free tier of AlphaVantage and is currently only set up to utilize the AlphaVantage API.